 All in all, with Hybrid cloud computing you get the benefits of both Public and Private cloud and more, like the ability to create new and innovative apps with uncertain demands.
 Here is a comprehensive list of companies that offer hybrid cloud solutions:

 4. Community Cloud

-It serves as a cost-effective alternative of Private cloud computing and a more secure alternative of Public clouds.
+It serves as a cost-effective alternative to Private cloud computing and a more secure alternative to Public clouds.
 Sharing a community cloud, spreads the cost of usage over multiple organisations and offers them higher security for their data.

 Major features of Community cloud include:

 Due to its features, a Community cloud is a type of cloud computing service that is relevant for universities, government agencies, and research institutions.

 Community cloud computing offers Improved services than public clouds that are cost-effective.
 It offers high security, availability, flexibility, and scalability.